 And don’t forget Turkey Noodle Soup!

 Not that leftover turkey sandwiches aren’t great.
 Especially on Grandmother Bread.
 I love ’em.
 But you can only eat so many of them.
-(Favorite post-Thanksgiving sandwich–turkey and dressing sandwich!!!
-You?)
+(Favorite post-Thanksgiving sandwich–turkey and dressing sandwich!!!)

-Find all these recipes on Farm Bell Recipes for the handy print page and to save them to your recipe box:
+You can also find all these recipes at Farm Bell Recipes and save them to your recipe box.